jafbath/survivorProject/readme.md

   and Destroy resources (using either `fetch` or `axios`).
 - You must use either CSS Grid or Flexbox along with media queries to make your app responsive across mobile, tablet, and desktop widths.
-- You must have at least 4 components and at least one test for each of your components
+- You must have at least 4 components

 **Project Requirements:**
 - You must include a `planning/` directory that sufficiently demonstrates your